 The Dreidel Song

-Many people, Jewish or not, know the Dreidel song.
+Many people, Jewish or not, know the Dreidel song; it's a well-known Hanukkah song.
 The song is not an official part of the game, though some people do like to sing the short version of the song during play, which is:

 I have a little dreidel